 - a network of sentinel general practitioners.

-In addition to this, data on tick bites are collected since June 2015 via the internet site Tick Net (only in French, Dutch and German).
+In addition to this, data on tick bites are collected since June 2015 via the internet site Tick Net.

-Since 1991, a network about forty laboratories (only in French and Dutch) in Belgium inform Sciensano weekly of the number of positive results of serological tests carried out to screen for the presence of antibodies against the bacteria Borrelia.
+Since 1991, a network about forty laboratories in Belgium inform Sciensano weekly of the number of positive results of serological tests carried out to screen for the presence of antibodies against the bacteria Borrelia.

 This surveillance does not make it possible to estimate the total number of people suffering from Lyme disease in Belgium.